-LILAC is a 1933 lighthouse tender that once carried supplies to lighthouses and maintained buoys for the U.S. Lighthouse Service and the U.S. Coast Guard.
-Decommissioned in 1972, USCGC LILAC is America's only surviving steam-powered lighthouse tender, LILAC is listed on the National Register of Historic Places and is eligible to become a National Historic Landmark.
+LILAC is a retired 1933 Coast Guard cutter that once carried supplies to lighthouses and maintained buoys.
+Decommissioned in 1972, USCGC LILAC is America's only surviving steam-powered lighthouse tender and is listed on the National Register of Historic Places and is eligible to become a National Historic Landmark.

 LILAC is now a museum ship owned and operated by the non-profit Lilac Preservation Project.
 Our goals are to preserve the ship, promote maritime education, provide a venue for history and art, and be a community-friendly space for meetings and events.